blackberry/BB10-WebWorks-Community-Samples/Ant-Cordova-Build-Script/README.md

 When setting up a project to use this build script, add the build.xml file to the project and change these properties in the script:

-* Project name: change this from the default to the name you wish to use for the project build files (zip, bar, jad/cod files and ripple directory).
+* Project name: change this from the default to the name you wish to use for the project build files (bar files and ripple directory).

 * jsconcat, cssconcat: update these if you want a specific name for your combined and minified files.